splunk/splunk-library-javalogging/README.md

 ## License

-The Splunk Java Logging Framework is licensed under the Creative Commons 3.0 License.
+The Splunk Java Logging Framework is licensed under the Apache License 2.0.

 Details can be found in the file LICENSE.

 ## Quick Start